douglasHoelzel/523_backend/README.md

 ## Running the tests

 Navigate to the directory containing any of the test suites.
-Then, for example, run "pytest portfolio_test_suite.py" and the unit tests should execute successfully
+Then, for example, run "pytest portfolio_test_suite.py" and the unit tests for the selected module should execute successfully

 ## Deployment